• Skip to primary navigation

 I visited San Pedro and San Marcos but wish I’d made time to visit them all.

-Towns around Lake Atitlan
+Lake Atitlan Village Descriptions

 • Panajachel: This is the busiest of the towns around the lake and also where you will find the best shopping.
 This is also where most tourists are, as this is the main hub between Lake Atitlan and the rest of the country for most visitors.